confluentinc/learn-building-flink-applications-in-java-exercises/README.md

 ### install_flink.sh

-This script is used by the `.gitpod.yml` to install Flink.
-However, if you are setting up a local environment, you may want to refer to this script (or even execute it) to get your own Flink installation ready.
+If you are setting up a local environment, you may want to refer to this script (or even execute it) to get your own Flink installation ready.

 ### cheatsheet.md